inventaire/inventaire-api/README.md

 3. You should see the distribution under the dist folder.
 Open [`./dist/index.html`](./dist/index.html) to launch Swagger UI in a browser

 ### Development
-Use `npm run serve` to make a new build, watch for changes, and serve the result at http://localhost:8080/.
+Use `npm run watch` to make a new build, watch for changes, and serve the result at http://localhost:8080/.

 ### Running with Docker